 The Gillespie Museum featured “Staminal Evolution,” a seven-foot version of a tiny anther within a manzanita flower.
 The artwork was based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
 The sculpture emitted a sound score representing pollen flowing from the anther hole.

 "Staminal Evolution (Arctostaphylos)" was on display at the Gillespie Museum.

-Associated with the a better nectar exhibition, but still ongoing, are a Research Station and display area at the Gillespie, which feature research from the Pollinator Project, including a gallery of digital images of Florida native pollinators, taken by Peter May, PhD (Professor of Biology, Stetson); displays of native pollinating insects, assembled by Cynthia Bennington, PhD (Professor of Biology, Stetson); and a seed library, from which visitors may “borrow” the seeds of native plants to sow at home.
+Associated with a better nectar exhibition, but still ongoing, are a Research Station and display area at the Gillespie, which features research from the Pollinator Project, including a gallery of digital images of Florida native pollinators, taken by Peter May, PhD (Professor of Biology, Stetson); displays of native pollinating insects, assembled by Cynthia Bennington, PhD (Professor of Biology, Stetson); and a seed library, from which visitors may “borrow” the seeds of native plants to sow at home.
 At the adjacent Rinker Environmental Learning Center (RELC), visitors may tour the Volusia Sandhill Ecosystem, an urban reforestation project, to view and monitor native pollinators in the landscape.

 The Volusia Sandhill Ecosystem on the Gillespie Museum grounds adjacent to the Rinker Environmental Learning Center is the site of continuing research on native Florida pollinators.

 View or download an overview of the exhibit and other pollination-related projects that were on display at the Gillespie Museum and around the Stetson University campus in the spring of 2018.

 Jessica Rath, Visual Artist, Art Center College of Design, Pasadena, CA; and Robert Hoehn, Composer, Los Angeles, CA, collaborate on the score for "Resonant Nest."